Jekyll & Hyde Club: Premise

 The restaurant is modeled after a 1930s British explorers club embellished with spooky Gothic horror themes, with Victorian decorations, set pieces, and actors who roam the restaurant and entertain patrons.
 It has been compared to a haunted house and Chuck E. Cheese's.

 Cuisine includes salads, sandwiches, burgers, and pizza as well as liquor and cocktails.

 Characters include Mr. Aloysius Goole, the wacky chief mortician; Jervis, the hyperactive French butler; charmingly manic Gertrude K. Boom, club demolitions expert; and club spokesperson Dr. Brain.
 These characters are the guest's link to all of the details of the club's history, and perform membership inductions table-side.

 In addition to the live characters, there are a number of animatronic props, sounds, and special effects which contribute to the overall atmosphere of the club.
 The animatronic creatures (either pre-recorded or voiced live by restaurant actors) animate periodically to entertain the guests and wish happy birthdays.

 Former Times Square location pictured in 2013, which was demolished in 2015.

 History

-The Jekyll & Hyde Pub opened in 1991 on 91 Seventh Avenue South in Greenwich Village.
+The Jekyll & Hyde Club opened in 1991 on 91 Seventh Avenue South in Greenwich Village.
 It is one floor tall.
 It was the only remaining location until June 2022 when it closed.

-The cement sidewalk in front of the Pub claims its establishment in 1931; this can, however, be assumed to be a falsehood meant to represent the imaginary backstory of the restaurant.
+The cement sidewalk in front of the Club claims its establishment in 1931; this can, however, be assumed to be a falsehood meant to represent the imaginary backstory of the restaurant.